 These knowledge and skills are the core competencies that have been identified by the Task Force thus far.
 Since identifying these competencies is still in the formative stage, some may be added, deleted, or changed.
 The next step is to explore how advisors might demonstrate their competencies in these areas.
 Several methods have been identified completion of approved workshops or seminars; “knowledge-based” examinations that may be offered in person or on the Web; or a combination of workshops or seminars; or knowledge-and-skill-based tests that would apply these competencies to the workplace.
 To that end, the NACADA Executive Office staff is currently in contact with consulting firms that work with professional organizations considering certification programs.
 These consultants help organizations move through the process of planning, developing, and designing programs.
 In addition, the NACADA Board asked that the Professional Development Committee and the Task Force look at what professional development activities might contribute to the earning of a “seat time” certificate acknowledging exposure to these areas of knowledge.
 That analysis is in progress.

 NACADA is striving to address your professional development needs in a number of ways.
 Be sure to express your needs as they arise.
 More information should be available at the National Conference in Dallas in October.

 Ohio State University – Main Campus

 Cite this article using APA style as: Gordon, V. (2003, September).
 Advisor certification: A history and update.
-Academic Advising Today, 26(3).
-Retrieved from [insert url here]
+Academic Advising Today, 26(3). [insert url here]